 Price does not include airfare to/from Mexico

 Airport: Leon International Airport, Guanajuato, Mexico.
-Code: BJX There is a United direct flight from Houston that arrives in Guanajuato at 6:30 pm.
+Code: BJX United's Flight 6247 is a direct flight from Houston that leaves at 2:30 p.m. and arrives in Leon at 4:45 pm.
 We will have a driver pick you up and deliver you to the hotel which will take about 1.5 hours.
-We will leave at 8:30 a.m. on October 13 for the 12:30 pm United flight to Houston.
+Return: We will leave at 9 a.m. on October 13 for the 12:45 pm United flight 6227 to Houston.

 Casa de la Noche, a former bordello is owned by Barbara Poole, also an artist who supports the arts in San Miguel de Allende.
 Her beautifully renovated B&B is five minutes from the jardin.